 Cryotherapy is used for a variety of reasons.
-Our providers recommend sessions for clients who suffering from an injury or recovering from a surgical procedure.
-Athletes who looking to enhance performance and alleviate sore muscles will also benefit from whole body cryotherapy.
+Our providers recommend sessions for clients who are suffering from an injury or recovering from a surgical procedure.
+Athletes who are looking to enhance performance and alleviate sore muscles will also benefit from whole body cryotherapy.
 The technique is also ideal for people seeking to improve general health and wellness through improved sleep, reduced stress and increased metabolism.

 What is the difference between icing and cryotherapy?

 Ice packs are a form of local cryotherapy.
 However, nitrogen-based cryotherapy units allow you to more effectively cover the entire service area around an injury, reaching typically inaccessible areas.
 For example, for a shoulder injury, local cryotherapy would allow you to treat the entire joint area.
 Cryotherapy also allows you to better control the temperature during the entire icing period.

 Everyone's response to cryotherapy is different, so it depends on how your body reacts.
 This is where our integrated approach makes a difference: our healthcare professionals will help you determine optimal frequency depending on your body’s need.
 It may take four to six sessions for some people to see signs of change, while others can experience relief after a single session.
 If your goal is overall health and wellness, you may find that a regular routine works best for you.
 As with any new regime, consistency is key and you will achieve better results with regular use.

 Should I do cryotherapy before or after a workout?